emliang/Homeomorphic-Optimization/README.md

 ## Citation

-If this repository supports your research, please cite:
+If this repository supports your research, please cite the relevant work:

 ```bibtex
 @inproceedings{